Blog written by Sharka Chobot, July 23, 2018

 Today’s children are tomorrow’s leaders, but many lack the essential support and resources required to help them achieve their potential.
 Microsoft’s AI for education initiative focuses on providing students and educators with the tools and information they need to construct a brighter future.

-The Strategy: The program focuses on reducing dropout rates by providing teachers with machine learning technology that allows them to better support students.
+The program focuses on reducing dropout rates by providing teachers with machine learning technology that allows them to better support students.
 The solution uses advanced analytics and learning strategies that enable educators to identify at risk students early, and then intervene to provide additional support, leading to increased graduation rates.

-In Action: In New Delhi, India, this approach is currently being used in over 10,000 schools to help lower dropout rates, which currently range between 40% and 64%.
+In New Delhi, India, this approach is currently being used in over 10,000 schools to help lower dropout rates, which currently range between 40% and 64%.
 With this AI solution in place, the New Delhi school system has a greater than 90% prediction rate for identifying students at risk of dropping out of school.
 With this information, the schools can provide customised counselling and help at risk students.

 AI in Healthcare